hero media

 Why it’s worthy of a winter weekend away

 Heritage pubs with crackling fireplaces?
 Check.
 An eclectic art scene?
 Check.
 Bucolic natural surrounds?
 Check.
 A rich gold-rush history?
 Check.
 Of course, we’re talking about Ballarat in Victoria’s Goldfields.
-From its beautifully preserved architecture to its cosy cafes, this fast-growing regional city offers the perfect blend of culture and comfort.
-And in winter, the chill just adds to the charm.
+With its beautifully preserved architecture, this fast-growing regional city offers the perfect blend of culture and comfort, its winter chill only adding to the charm.

 The best accommodation to book

-Step back in time at Craig’s Royal Hotel in the heart of Ballarat.
-Combining historic charm and stylish interiors, it’s perfect for a heritage-listed stay without having to forgo the comforts of modern living.
-For a budget-friendly option, BIG4 Ballarat Windmill Holiday Park offers cabins and sites just minutes from scenic Lake Wendouree.
-Or opt for The Provincial , a stylish boutique hotel perfectly positioned for exploring the city.
+Step back in time at Craig’s Royal Hotel, the perfect spot for a heritage-listed stay without having to forgo the comforts of modern living.
+For a budget-friendly option, try BIG4 Ballarat Windmill Holiday Park by Lake Wendouree.
+Or opt for Hotel Vera, a stylish boutique hotel in the heart of the CBD.

 Must-have experiences